tesla15/teslavm/README.md

 ##
 **Q:** My windows VM keeps crashing at loading!

-**A:** Make sure you are using Hyper-V for windows 64/32bit or TCG/HAX for 32bit only.
+**A:** Make sure you are using Hyper-V for windows 64/32bit or HAX for 32bit only.
 ##

 ## Screenshot from app